welovecoding/swaxios/README.md

 swaxios --help
 ```

-If you pass an [OpenAPI definition](https://swagger.io/docs/specification/2-0/basic-structure/) file (v2.0; valid JSON or YAML) to Swaxios, then it will generate you an API client that uses axios under the hood and is written in TypeScript.
+If you pass an [OpenAPI Specification (OAS)](https://swagger.io/docs/specification/2-0/basic-structure/) (v2.0; JSON or YAML) to Swaxios, then it will generate you an API client that uses axios under the hood and is written in TypeScript.

 Examples: